Stock Market Guides Review

 With Stock Market Guides, you can access the scanner and see these setups in real time.
 Here's what that looks like:

-Trade alerts come by text or email, but SMG is primarily web-based and best accessed on a computer.
+SMG is primarily web-based and best accessed on a computer.
 The user interface is simple, modern, and user-friendly.

-This can be a great first step in your trading process — getting a full list of trade setups that have outperformed historically.
+This can be a great first step in your trading process — getting a full list of trade ideas that have outperformed historically.
 From there, you can look through each of the trades and decide which ones you want to take.

 For traders who'd rather have all the work done for them, SMG also sends trade alerts.